rjDevOnRun/WebAPIwithPagination/Readme.md

-# WebAPIwithAuth
+# Web API with Pagination

-Web Api with Authorization demo
+Web Api with Pagination demo

 ------------------------------------------------------------------------------------------
-My demo app for Web API with authorization
+My demo app for Web API with Pagination